-The Group made no set-off referred to above.
+The Bank has made no offset, referred to above.

-4.9 Sale and Repurchase Agreements and Securities Lending/Borrowing
+4.8 Sale and Repurchase Agreements and Lending/Borrowing Securities

-Securities being object of a repurchase agreement ('repos', 'sell buy backs') are not derecognised in the balance sheet.
-The liability resulting from the obligation to repurchase the assets is included in 'due to banks' or 'due to customers' items, depending on the type of a counterparty.
+Securities subject to a repurchase agreement ('repos', 'sell buy backs') are not derecognised from the balance sheet.
+The liability resulting from the obligation to repurchase the assets is included in 'liabilities due to banks' or 'liabilities due to customers,' depending on the type of counterparty.
 Securities purchased under agreements to resell ('reverse repos', 'buy sell backs') are not recognised in the balance sheet.
-The right to receive cash from the counterparty is recorded as due from banks or loans to customers depending on the type of counterparty.
+The right to receive cash from the counterparty is recorded as 'liabilities due from banks' or 'loans to customers' depending on the type of counterparty.
 The difference between the sale and repurchase price is treated as interest and accrued over the life of the agreement using the effective interest method.

-If securities acquired under agreements to resell ('reverse repos,' 'buy sell backs') are sold to third parties, the Group records proceeds from the sale and a liability for the obligation to return the collateral (liability for the short sale of securities).
+If securities acquired under agreements to resell ('reverse repos,' 'buy sell backs') are sold to third parties, the Bank records proceeds from the sale and a liability on account of respective collateral return (liability for the short sale of securities).
 The obligation to return the collateral is measured at fair value through profit or loss and is classified as a held-for-trading liability.